textpattern/textpattern.github.io/tags/image_info.md

 : **Default:** `html`.

 `id="integer"`
 : An `id` assigned at upload of an image to display.
-The IDs can be found on the [Images administration panel](https://docs.textpattern.io/administration/images-panel).
+The IDs can be found on the [Images panel](https://docs.textpattern.io/administration/images-panel).
 : **Default:** unset.

 `name="image name"`
-: An image to display, given by its image name as shown on the [Images administration panel](https://docs.textpattern.io/administration/images-panel).
+: An image to display, given by its image name as shown on the [Images panel](https://docs.textpattern.io/administration/images-panel).
 If both `name` and `id` are specified, the `id` takes precedence.
 : **Default:** unset.

 `type="information type"`